-Eurostar International Limited (“Eurostar”) is a subsidiary of SNCF, France’s national state-owned railway company.
+Eurostar International Limited (“Eurostar”) is a subsidiary of SNCF, a fully state-owned limited liability company located in France.

 As a multinational company operating worldwide, SNCF acknowledges the key role of taxes in the budget and development of the countries of location of its business activities.
 SNCF supports the OECD’s Base Erosion and Profit Shifting (“BEPS”) initiative and is convinced that increased tax transparency will ultimately contribute to reducing unfair tax competition, and hence benefit SNCF’s business.

 The SNCF group applies the following guiding principles: